 One cause of amblyopia is strabismus (pronounced struh-biz-muhs).
 Strabismus is a condition where one eye turns inward or outward.
 The eyes cannot clearly focus on the same image, so the brain ignores the image from the turned eye.
 Over time, the vision in this eye becomes worse.

 Another cause of amblyopia is when one eye has much better vision than the other eye.
 The brain will get a blurry image from one eye and a clear image from the other eye.
 The images sent from the blurred eye are ignored by the brain and the vision in this eye becomes worse over time.

-If not properly treated, amblyopia can cause several problems:
+If not properly treated, amblyopia can cause:

 Patching is a common treatment for amblyopia.
 A patch is placed over the strong eye which forces the child to use the weaker eye.
 As a result, the weak eye gets stronger.
 Your child must wear the patch every day.

 Ways to Help Your Child Pass the Time

 Wearing the Patch While SleepingYour child should not wear the patch while sleeping.
 Patching is only done while your child is awake.